 Both frequency bands lead to a coherently frequency allocation for automotive radars which have beside the better technical performance the economic benefit to be realized by one single device based on an identical technology.

-Besides Europe the 79 GHz frequency band is already allocated in several countries of ITU Region 2 (Australia, New Zealand and Singapore).
+Besides Europe the 79 GHz frequency band is already identified in several countries of ITU Region 3 (Australia, New Zealand and Singapore) for automotive short range radar systems.

 As automotive developments are global in nature, Europe proposes to promote the band 77-81 GHz as a harmonized frequency band usable for automotive SRR systems under the Radiolocation Service.